Hisyeo/Hisyeo.github.io/docs/words/z/zuwopü.md

 ---
-id: zowopü
+id: zuwopü
-slug: zowopü
+slug: zuwopü
-title: ZOWOPÜ
+title: ZUWOPÜ
-sidebar_position: 494
+sidebar_position: 515
 hoverText: to answer [with] (a response) § Verb
 ---

-### zowopü
+### zuwopü

 *to answer [with] (a response)* **§** Verb